 Caye Caulker, Belize

 The Island of Caye Caulker in Belize has been on my bucket list for a good few years.
 I remember flipping through a travel magazine at a dinner party and was charmed by the colorful hotels and shops that lined the shore and the palm trees that delicately hung over the sunbathers.
 When I read that no cars, only the buzzing of golf cart taxis and the clicking of cruiser bicycles are the only modes of transportation, it heightened my desire even more.
 Finally, after years of Belize just being a word written on my list, I crossed it off.
 I arrived!

 Let me preface that I am not a water baby.
 I am happy to splash around for a bit in the ocean, maybe take a surf lesson or go for a quick lap in a pool.
 But by no means do I find pleasure swimming in deep water where my feet dangle above the unknown.
-Jon is a seasoned diver and I didn’t want to look like a complete amateur so I braved the waters with a confident smile and a life vest.
+My friend Jon is a seasoned diver and I didn’t want to look like a complete amateur so I braved the waters with a confident smile and a life vest.
 I did warn Jon that under no circumstance will I go near stingrays or sharks, or for that matter anything larger than a goldfish.
 So why am I snorkeling?
 God only knows.

 Our 3 hour morning snorkeling trip consisted of a German guy, a Belgium Couple, our guide and his teenage helper.
 Other boats were filled to capacity so it was nice that we were a small group.
 We had 4 stops on our 3-hour adventure – barrier reef, shark ray alley, coral gardens, and a Tarpon feeding area.